airbnb/lottie-web/README.md

 - Exporting images in a sprite
 - Stroke Effect support
 - Experimenting with the webAnimationAPI export
-- Importing into a canvas instead of SVG
 - Exporting 3D animations (not vectors because there is no 3d svg support on browsers)